Services for Pest Management in Buildings

-Info on this product category: Services: Pest Management in Buildings
+Info on this product category: Services for Pest Management in Buildings

 All structural pest control companies (that is, controlling pests in and around buildings) must be licensed under California law, but it isn't always easy to determine which companies practice a prevention-based, least toxic approach to managing pests.
 The best option is to find a certified company.